 Unlike many beaches in France, topless sunbathing is not permitted.
 For safety reasons, swimming in the Seine is also not allowed.

-Even More Important in 2020
+Even More Important

 Some of the roads around The Seine’s banks become pedestrian and the beaches are spread across a number of areas.